sabarishmettu/Image-Steganography/README.md

 Use the code accordingly in file.

-After code successfully executed it should look like this
+After code successfully executed it should look like below images

 ![01](https://user-images.githubusercontent.com/81503474/207658308-08607682-134b-462d-abc7-d2a05a4071e0.png)